burnpiro/erdem.pl/content/posts/2019/2019-08-06-v8-function-optimization/V8-function-optimization.md

 ![Object](./full-maps.png)

-If you want you can generate that for your code by running
+If you want, you can generate that for your code by running
 ```bash
 d8 --trace-maps index.js
 ```

 and uploading `v8.log` into `v8/tools/map-processor.html`.
-When it generates chart, click on `Transitions` and explore list of them at the bottom of the page.
+When it generates chart, click on `Transitions` and explore a list of them at the bottom of the page.